coneco-lab/brainstim-multimodal/README.md

 2. In a terminal, run the following code:

 ```
-cd <insert name of the directory where you want to save this project>
+cd <insert the directory where you want to save this project>
 git clone https://github.com/coneco-lab/brainstim-multimodal.git
 cd brainstim-multimodal
 conda env create -f brainstim-multimodal.yml